Bounty is as easy as a strange berry on a sidewalk bush.

 As a teenager, I sometimes watched the rehearsal for one of my father’s performances.
-A large group of men and women with long hair and flowing robes harmonized vocals such as “the simplest of pleasures, the smallest of joys.”
-It took effort for me not to roll my eyes or worse, yawn.
-It was all too hippy-mellow for my rock ‘n roll ways.
+A large group of men and women with long hair and flowing robes harmonized vocals such as, “The simplest of pleasures, the smallest of joys.”
+At the time, it took effort for me to suppress eye-rolling yawns, finding it all too hippy mellow for my rock ‘n roll ways.

 I hate admitting I’m calmer now, because people equate it with “I’m old now.”